minhtuan2000/udp-file-transfer/readme.txt

         --log, -l   Set log level (DEBUG, INFO, ERROR, NONE).
 Default: INFO

     *NOTE*:
         The downloaded files will be assembled and located in the /download subdirectory.
+If this subdirectory does not exist, please create it first.
+        To run downloaded executables, please run `chmod` to give necessary permission first.
         Only the original request URL is needed, the client will automatically send follow-up requests for the missing file chunks if needed.
         The <dest_address> should be where the client have access to host a server to receive files (eg. localhost, 127.0.0.1).